anbo225/secret/README.md

 ## Intro

-A simple tool to hide secret message in a png file.
+A simple tool to hide secret messages in a png file.

-With the help of [this great article](https://picklenerd.github.io/pngme_book), I develop this tool to learn rust.
+Just develop this tool to learn rust with the help of [this great article](https://picklenerd.github.io/pngme_book).

 ## How to install